Hanoi Right Now

 Is Hanoi a good city for digital nomads?

-Yes, especially if you enjoy cities with strong cafe culture and low day-to-day costs.
-Tay Ho has become the main expat and nomad hub, while Hoan Kiem offers a more central base.
-The trade-off is noise, traffic, and air quality that can be frustrating during some parts of the year.
+Yes, especially if you enjoy cafe culture and low living costs.
+Tay Ho is the main expat and nomad hub, while Hoan Kiem offers a more central base.
+The biggest downsides are traffic, noise, and periods of poor air quality.

 -